natalialqp/imitation_pkg/README.md

 You are going to find main code in the file main.py.
 The one has different options to perform different steps of learning from demonstration.

+The results are placed in the folder data.
+Where the sub-folder test_qt, test_nao and test_gen3 contain self-exploration files, objects ,paths, graphs and trajectory libraries.

 For the main file:
 <li> Add the name of the robot (qt, nao or gen3)</li>
 <li> Define the amount of babbling points (30, 100 or 150)</li>